Australian feminist art timeline: 1980s

 1982 Festival: NSW Women and Arts Festival, October 1982, included more than 1,000 events throughout New South Wales and initiated a national research project about women in the arts.
 A Women's Arts Fellowship was awarded to an outstanding female artist/arts worker by the NSW Government for the next few years.

 1982 Artwork: Juno Gemes, We Wait No More, Portraits of Aboriginal resistance and leadership, Hogarth Gallery Sydney, Manuka Gallery, Canberra, APMIRA Artists for Land Rights exhibition, Paddington Town Hall, Sydney.

 1982 Artwork: After the Tent Embassy photographic exhibition at ACP.
 Catalogue text by Marcia Langton, published by Valadon Press.
-First exhibition underpinned by an Aboriginal narrative perspective of Australian History, written by Marcia Langton.
+First exhibition underpinned by an Aboriginal narrative perspective of Australian History.

 1983 Publication: Janine Burke's Joy Hester published.